“The thoughtful little things you do each day have an accumulated effect on all our tomorrows.”

 I loved her immediately and christened her with the name Lucy Goosey.
 The rest of the day was spent feeding and watering her, sitting in awe of my first gift of a goose.

 May 2–Same box, different sound—quaking times two.
 Inside were two Muscovy ducklings to join our old Muscovy duck, Weird Al (see Connections blog for more on Weird).
 I named them Little Al and Alicia.
 They joined Lucy in her box.
-By this time, Bill is building a wire-box for them that can sit on the grass (and they can fertilize it) and the cage would protect them from the coyotes, raccoons and foxes while babies.
+By this time, Bill is building a wire-box for them that can sit on the grass (and they can fertilize the grass underneath) and the cage would protect them from the coyotes, raccoons and foxes while babies.

 Once they were older and wiser, we’d release them into the lake behind our house.